carpentries-incubator/gap-lesson/discussion.md

       subgroups), you may be interested only at looking at the representatives of conjugacy classes.

+    * If you are interested in a list of elements of a collection, without a particular order, use `AsList` instead of `AsSSortedList`.

     * Do not calculate conjugacy classes of all subgroups, if e.g. you are interested only in normal or maximal subgroups - there are special methods to compute them.